Go the Distance Together.

 After you finish running your part of the relay, volunteers at the Exchange Zones will help you find the return shuttle.
 Return shuttles will bring you to the statue of Athena in front of the Classic Center.

-If your team would rather arrange your own rides, or organize your own team drop-off and pick-up systems, or combine some shuttle rides with some independent rides, that’s fine, too.
+If your team would rather arrange your own rides to and from the Exchange Zones, or combine some shuttle rides with some independent rides to or from the Exchange Zones, that’s fine, too.

 Frequently Asked Questions